GENI-NSF/geni-tools/CONTRIBUTING.md

  http://nvie.com/posts/a-successful-git-branching-model/
   - All work happens in issue-specific branches off of the `develop` branch.
-   - For example, a branch for Issue 123 might be named `tkt123-handlectrlc`.
+   - For example, a branch for Issue 1234 might be named `tkt1234-my-feature`.
- - Note that all `GENI-NSF` code is released under the [GENI Public License](LICENSE.txt) and should include that license.
+ - Note that all GENI-NSF code is released under the [GENI Public License](LICENSE.txt) and should include that license.

 ## Reporting Issues ##
  - Check [existing issues](https://github.com/GENI-NSF/geni-tools/issues) first to see if the issue has already been reported.